victorpolicastro/time_manager/README.md

   `GRANT ALL PRIVILEGES ON time_manager_development.* TO 'rails'@'localhost';` `GRANT ALL PRIVILEGES ON time_manager_test.* TO 'rails'@'localhost';` `\q`
-4. Run command to setup database
+4. Run the following command to setup database with seed `rails db:setup`
-  `rails db:setup`
 5. Start the server
   `bin/rails s`

 # Linter
 To see linter offenses, run: